rominator1983/YetAnotherDocumentConverter/README.md

 # YetAnotherDocumentConverter
-A docker container for converting Open XML documents to PDF, PDF/A Conversion is done with libre office and unoconv
+A docker container for converting Open XML documents to PDF, PDF/A.

+Conversion is done with libre office and unoconv.

 The docker container runs a grpc server to call the conversion